 - 6. Objective A: To Promote and Maintain the Character and Prosperity of the Town - 7.
-Objective B: To Improve and Promote Well-Being for All Residents - 8.
+Objective B: To Improve and Promote the Well-Being of All Residents - 8.
 Objective C: To Value and Protect Our Environment - 9.
 Objective D: To Develop Sustainable Housing within the Boundary of the Designated Area - 10.
 Objective E: To Develop a Sustainable Transport Network - 11.
 Objective F: To Create a Vibrant, Attractive Town Centre which Enhances Newmarket as a Major Tourist Destination